 International Dispute Resolution — one (1) unit, graded

-Taught by Professor Joseph Smallhoover, Managing Partner, Bryan Cave LLP, Paris.
+- Professor Joseph Smallhoover, Partner of Bryan Cave LLP, Paris

 This course surveys the wide variety of process choices in international dispute resolution.
 It will include a comparison between civil and common law judicial procedure and of alternative dispute resolution methods such as international arbitration and mediation.
 The course will examine the legal, policy, ethical, and jurisprudential issues associated with these processes.
 It will also address the negotiation and drafting of choice of law and choice of forum clauses, as well as of arbitration agreements.
 The course will be taught through case law, descriptive readings, simulation exercises, and discussion.

 European Union Law for International Business — one (1) unit, graded

 - Professor Patrick Warto, University of Salzburg Faculty of Law

 This course provides a general introduction to EU law, in the context of how businesses typically enter the EU market.
 The course concentrates on key matters that international business partners will face entering the EU market and the discussion will focus on selling goods to an EU buyer, e-commerce activities aiming at the EU market, sales via an EU representative, entering the EU market via franchising arrangements, establishing a permanent presence in the EU, and related matters.
 This is a problem based course and students will work collaboratively to resolve challenging case studies.

 Business Ethics: The New Role of Corporate Lawyers — one (1) unit, graded